leonguyen52/sprout-track/src/components/ui/account-button/README.md

 ### Guest State (Not Logged In)
 - Displays: "Account" button with User icon
-- Action: Opens AccountModal for login/registration
+- Action: Opens AccountModal in registration mode (with easy switch to login)
 - Styling: Teal border and text, transparent background

 ### Logged-in State (Authenticated)